n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 ![](/_images/doc2/image-1-1024x170.png)

-In general your are now able to use the autodetect tables functionality and the system will automatically define the tables on the document:
+You are now able to use the autodetect tables functionality and the system will automatically define the tables on the document:

 ![](/_images/doc2/image-2-1024x112.png)